DevBetz/Public-Projects/Docker/ContainersCheatSheet.md

 ## Working List of commonly used commands:

-# this will show the command that was used to create each layer within the image:
+This will show the command that was used to create each layer within the image:
 `docker image history`

-# see the layers you created:
+See the layers you created:
 `docker image history getting-started`

-# runs a nginx web server on port 80 in detatched mode (meaning you can do other stuff with the terminal and not just have to open a new tab for that to run)
+Runs a nginx web server on port 80 in detatched mode (meaning you can do other stuff with the terminal and not just have to open a new tab for that to run)
 `docker run -p 80:80 -d nginx`

-# to specify a name:
+To specify a name:
 `docker run -p 80:80 -d --name Container_Name_Here nginx`

-# stop container:
+Stop container:
 `docker stop container_name_here`

-# remove all stopped containers:
+Remove all stopped containers:
 `docker container prune`

-# automatically remove stopped containers once they are stopped.
+Automatically remove stopped containers once they are stopped.
 `docker run -p 80:80 -d --rm nginx`

-# leaving this here to make copying easier:
+Leaving this here to make copying easier:
 `docker run -p 80:80 nginx`